marcnew2101/MoviesAPI/README.md

 ## Database

-This application uses a CSV file for importing data to the controller.
+This application uses a CSV file for importing/exporting data to/from the controller.
 The file (movies.csv) is located in /storage/app.

 ## Authentication